Jupyter Notebooks

 PriceBarCart

-• can handle large amounts of candles, and you can easily zoom into smaller timeframes to see more details
+can handle a large number of candles, and you can easily zoom into smaller timeframes to see more details

 val trades = roboquant.broker.account.trades